thierbig/EpochAuthenticHD/README.md

 ---

-## 3. Run graphical macros in games:
+## 3. Run graphical macros in games (you can also use this addon for almost the same result - [VanillaGraphicBoost](https://github.com/fleekx/VanillaGraphicBoost/):

 Macro 1 :
 ```